eljeko/spring-boot-binary-deploy-sample/README.md

 README.md                configuration            spring-boot-rest-service
 ```

-Now we can the command to create the config-map:
+Now we can run the command to create the config-map:

 ```
 oc create configmap hello-rest-config --from-file=configuration